Twin Towers (professional wrestling): Big Boss Man

 After the Towers disbanded they once again feuded.
 Boss Man defeated Akeem at WrestleMania VI in only 1:49 despite DiBiase (who had wrestled the previous match against Jake Roberts) jumping him before the opening bell.
 He beat Akeem again on April 28, Saturday Night's Main Event XXVI, by disqualification.
 He then joined forces with former foe Hogan, primarily against Earthquake, Jimmy Hart and Dino Bravo at SummerSlam 1990 and the 1990 Survivor Series.
 He left the company in March 1993 and went to All Japan Pro Wrestling.

 Boss Man later resurfaced in World Championship Wrestling (WCW) in December 1993 as The Boss before being rebranded as The Guardian Angel.
 He subsequently turned heel and became Big Bubba Rogers again, later shortened to Big Bubba.
 Under his real name, he mostly lost.
 He returned to the WWF from September 1998 to 2003.
 He died on September 22, 2004, from a heart attack at 41 years old.

 Akeem

 After losing his feud with his former partner, Akeem dropped back down to mid-card status, and left the WWF in October 1990 and reverted to the One Man Gang.
 He wrestled in WCW in 1991, where he feuded with El Gigante.
 He later returned to WCW in 1995 and won the United States championship.
+Also wrestled for Extreme Championship Wrestling from 1998 to 1999.
+Suffered a heart attack in 2000 and lost a significant amount of weight.
+He wrestled in the Gimmick Battle Royal at WrestleMania X-Seven as One Man Gang.
 He retired from wrestling in 2009.